 In short, good cause supports permitting plaintiff to conduct limited, expedited discovery.
-The minimal risk of prejudice to John Doe, Bright House Networks, or the intermediary ISPs, if any, does not outweigh plaintiff's need for the discovery sought.
+The minimal risk of prejudice to John Doe, Comcast, or any intermediary ISPs does not outweigh plaintiff's need for the discovery sought.

 IV.
 CONCLUSION

 For the foregoing reasons, IT IS HEREBY ORDERED that: